SAM 2++: Tracking Anything at Any Granularity: Abstract

 \section{Abstract}

-Video tracking aims at finding the specific target in subsequent frames given its initial state.
-Due to the varying granularity of target states across different tasks, most existing trackers are tailored to a single task and heavily rely on custom-designed modules within the individual task, which limits their generalization and leads to redundancy in both model design and parameters.
-To unify video tracking tasks, we present SAM 2++, a unified model towards tracking at any granularity, including masks, boxes, and points.
-First, to extend target granularity, we design task-specific prompts to encode various task inputs into general prompt embeddings, and a unified decoder to unify diverse task results into a unified form pre-output.
-Next, to satisfy memory matching, the core operation of tracking, we introduce a task-adaptive memory mechanism that unifies memory across different granularities.
-Finally, we introduce a customized data engine to support tracking training at any granularity, producing a large and diverse video tracking dataset with rich annotations at three granularities, termed Tracking-Any-Granularity, which represents a comprehensive resource for training and benchmarking on unified tracking.
-Comprehensive experiments on multiple benchmarks confirm that SAM 2++ sets a new state of the art across diverse tracking tasks at different granularities, establishing a unified and robust tracking framework.
+Video tracking aims at finding the specific target in subsequent frames given its diverse initial states.
+Due to the varying granularity of target states across different tasks, most existing trackers are tailored to a single task and rely heavily on custom-designed modules.
+This specificity limits their generalization, preventing them from effectively utilizing multi-task training data and leading to redundancy in both model design and parameters.
+Although recent unified vision models share partial architectures across tasks, they usually retain task-specific interfaces and overlook the common tracking principle behind different granularities, leaving a gap for truly unified video tracking.
+To unify video tracking tasks, we present SAM 2++, a unified framework that can handle target states at different granularities, including masks, boxes, and points, through an integrated design of prompt encoding, output decoding, and memory representation.
+First, to handle different target granularities, we design task-specific prompts that map diverse task inputs into general prompt embeddings, together with a Unified Decoder that produces task results in a common output form without redesigning the overall pipeline.
+Next, to satisfy memory matching, the core operation of tracking, we introduce a task-adaptive memory mechanism that unifies memory across different granularities while preserving their distinct state semantics, preventing full parameter sharing from causing interference across granularities.
+Finally, we introduce Tracking-Any-Granularity, the first large and diverse video tracking dataset with rich annotations at three granularities.
+It is constructed through a customized data engine with phased manual annotation and model-assisted completion, providing a comprehensive resource for training, benchmarking, and analyzing unified tracking models.
+With the help of our Tracking-Any-Granularity dataset, comprehensive experiments on multiple benchmarks confirm that SAM 2++ sets a new state of the art across diverse tracking tasks at different granularities, establishing a unified and robust tracking framework.
+Code, trained models, and dataset are available at \url{https://github.com/MCG-NJU/SAM2-Plus}.